Van der Waals molecule

-A Van der Waals molecule is a weakly bound complex of atoms or molecules held together by intermolecular attractions such as Van der Waals forces or by hydrogen bonds.
+A van der Waals molecule is a weakly bound complex of atoms or molecules held together by intermolecular attractions such as van der Waals forces or by hydrogen bonds.

 The name originated in the beginning of the 1970s when stable molecular clusters were regularly observed in molecular beam microwave spectroscopy.

 Examples

-Examples of well-studied vdW molecules are Ar2, H2-Ar, H2O-Ar, benzene-Ar, (H2O)2, and (HF)2.
+Examples of well-studied van der Waals molecules are Ar2, H2-Ar, H2O-Ar, benzene-Ar, (H2O)2, and (HF)2.

-Others include the largest diatomic molecule: He2 and LiHe.
+Others include the largest diatomic molecule He2, and LiHe.

+A notable example is the He-HCN complex, studied for its large amplitude motions and the applicability of the adiabatic approximation in separating its angular and radial motions.
+Research has shown that even in such 'floppy' systems, the adiabatic approximation can be effectively utilized to simplify quantum mechanical analyses.